Convergence // 2020

 All of these ideas collide in a densely chaotic and gestural work which encourages both performers to push their respective limits musically and technically while interacting with a performance system that encourages intricate and nimble musical interactions.
 In working with Aleksander, we developed a set of expectations and rules which governed the performance, and which allowed for occasionally subtle, and sometimes pronounced shifts in our musical roles.
 Convergence also makes use of an audio score paired with visual cues, which is visible to the performers on a small screen nearby.
 Ultimately, the chaotic nature of the work gives both performers agency to explore the sonic and performative extremes of this complex system, as well as the liminal spaces which exist in-between.

-Finalist for the 2021 ASCAP/SEAMUS Student Commission Competition
+1st-Prize for the 2021 ASCAP/SEAMUS Student Commission Competition

 Award of Distinction for 2021 Prix Ars Electronica